 SD2IEC and CPU replacement

-On the electronics part, I had to replace some of a fried 7501/8501 CPUs.
-That was easily achieved by using a an adapter for 6510 by hackjunk.com
+On the electronics part, I had to replace some of the fried 7501/8501 CPUs.
+That was easily achieved by using an adapter for 6510 by hackjunk.com

-This is a very smart hack by hackjunk.com which allows to use a C64s 6510 CPU.
-The drawback is that original ROM has to be replaced too.
+This is a very smart hack by hackjunk.com which allows using a C64s 6510 CPU.
+The drawback is that the original ROM has to be replaced too.

-To bring back original color I usually use a thin oil – a baby oil for example.
+To bring back the original color I usually use a thin oil – baby oil for example.

-Like I’ve written at the beginning, I’ve lost most of the pics for this post and I cannot fully describe everything, however, I think that presenting above hax was still useful 🙂
+As I’ve written at the beginning, I’ve lost most of the pics for this post and I cannot fully describe everything, however, I think that presenting the above hax was still useful 🙂

 This is it for Random Commodore plus/4 hax post.
 I hope you liked it 🙂